Alexander H. Harcourt

 Research Interests

-My interests and past work (I have worked in the field since the early seventies) include: vertebrate, especially primate, especially gorilla socio-ecology; functional reproductive anatomy; cooperation as a competitive strategy; social aspects of vocal communication; conservation biology; and primate biogeography.
-Current main interests are the evolutionary biology of extinction, biogeography and macroecology, conservation science, and socio-ecology.
-Most of the time, primates are the taxon that provides my database.
+My past interests and work (I have worked in the field since the early seventies) include: vertebrate, especially primate, especially gorilla socio-ecology; functional reproductive anatomy; cooperation as a competitive strategy; and social aspects of vocal communication.
+Current main interests are the evolutionary biology of extinction, biogeography, conservation science, and macroecology.
+Most of the time, non-human primates have been the taxon that provides my database, but with my 2012 'Human Biogeography', I have become more of an anthropos logist.

 Please note, I am not taking new graduates.